History of the Hmong Americans in Metro Detroit: History

 Many Hmong immigrated to Michigan after the end of the Vietnam War in the 1970s.
 The Hmong had moved to Detroit in order to obtain employment and so members of the same families could live in the same area.
 Hmong people had migrated to Detroit from various places in the United States.
-As of that year, Metro Detroit's Hmong population is smaller than the major Hmong populations in California, Minnesota, and Wisconsin.

 By 2000 there were about 1,700 Hmong people in the Osborn neighborhood of Detroit.
 As of 2001 there were about 5,000 Hmong in total in Metro Detroit, with most of them living in the east side of Detroit and Warren.
 As of that year, Metro Detroit's Hmong population is smaller than the major Hmong populations in California, Minnesota, and Wisconsin.

 As of 2002 the concentrations of Hmong and Laotian people in the tri-county area were in northeast Detroit, southern Warren, and central Pontiac.
 In 2002 Booza and Metzger wrote that "The 3,943 Hmong living in tri-county area are one of the most concentrated of the Asian groups."
 A 2010 report from Data Driven Detroit, City Connect Detroit, stated that within the Osborn neighborhood of Detroit, the Hmong, which now numbered at 560, "had established a tight-knit community".
 By 2013 the Hmong population in the Osborn neighborhood had declined due to Hmong people moving to Warren and Sterling Heights.

 Demographics

 Emily Lawsin, a lecturer in Asian/Pacific Islander American Studies at the University of Michigan, stated in 2006 that most Asians in the City of Detroit are Hmong.

 As of 2001 40% of Detroit Hmong households had members of three generations living in each residence.
 As of 2001 the average Hmong household in Metro Detroit had 5.7 residents.
-The weighted average from the 1990 U.S. Census stated that the average household size in Detroit and Warren was 2.6 residents.
+The weighted average from the 1990 U.S. census stated that the average household size in Detroit and Warren was 2.6 residents.

 As of 2001 the average adult Hmong person came from a family that had an average of 8.2 children, so the average adult Hmong had 7.2 siblings.
 The average adult Hmong planned to have five children and had three children, making it a decline of 3.2 children in one generation, while it remained higher than the U.S. average of 1.9 children per family.